m0ru/bak/00_frontmatter.md

 #documentclass: article
 documentclass: scrbook

-listings: true # so pandoc-crossref works with --listings, that's required by eisvogel
+listings: true # so pandoc-crossref works with --listings, that is required by eisvogel

 titlepage: true
 titlepage-color: "06386E"